daharper/BankOfDelphi/README.md

 # BankOfDelphi

-Coding challenge for a job interview.
+Quick Coding challenge for a job interview.